05 June 2023

-If your app has severe performance issues and you start wondering if you’ve chosen the right technology stack – you’re not approaching it the right way.
+If your app has severe performance issues and you start wondering if you’ve chosen the right technology stack – you’re not approaching high traffic website maintenance the right way.
 It’s not really important that it’s a Node.js app, a PHP app or a Java/Swift app for a mobile device.
 Optimizing high traffic websites or apps comes down to the quality of the code and processes that guide the ongoing development.
 Many high traffic websites have the same symptoms, but caused by completely different cross-platform issues.

-To tackle performance issues holistically and make sure they don’t happen again, you need to begin with analyzing the codebase, development process and business context.
+To tackle high traffic site performance issues holistically and achieve consistent site performance, you need to begin with analyzing the codebase, development process and business context.
 Then, you improve the process.